Cheryl Deserée

-Cheryl Deserée Vaimoso-Adams (born March 4, 1982) is an American singer-songwriter and model of Samoan, English, and Irish descent.
-She is based in Nashville, Tennessee.
+Cheryl Deserée Vaimoso (born March 4, 1982) is an American singer-songwriter based in Nashville, Tennessee.
+She is the first known singer of Samoan heritage to release a western swing album.

 Early life

-Deserée was raised in San Jacinto and Hemet, California.
-She attended San Jacinto High School.
+Deserée is of Samoan, English, and Irish descent.
+She was raised in Hemet, California and San Jacinto, California, where she attended San Jacinto High School.

 Career

 Deserée released her self-titled debut album Cheryl Deserée on February 9, 2016.
 The album includes all original material.
 On December 1, 2017, she released a Christmas single entitled Warm in December.
 Deserée's second album Dreamy was released on September 7, 2018.

-In March 2018, Cheryl Deserée was awarded "Western Swing Female of the Year", by Texas-based organization, The Academy of Western Artists.
-She is also nominated for "Western Swing Female of the Year" for the 2019 Ameripolitan Awards.